 - Auction websites like eBay

 It can be harder to find prices for unique and one-of-a-kind items; because of this, you should get and maintain a professional appraisal for valuable items like:

 - Silver and gold

-Nolo.com notes that it's a good idea to explain why you're getting the item appraised.
+It's a good idea to explain why you're getting the item appraised.
 An appraiser may value your item differently for insurance than he would for a bankruptcy, a divorce or for tax purposes.

 Consider also: How to Calculate the Value of Your Sterling Silver

 To make things easier for the future, you can take a picture or save a copy of the website that notes sales prices for your property.
 This can save you time if you ever need to file a claim for an item.
 Also, keep photos of the items so that you can prove that you actually own them should you need to file an insurance claim.

 When you need to total your property to decide how much insurance you should purchase, try using a personal property coverage calculator found on insurance company websites.
 You'll enter the estimated values for various categories, and the personal property value estimator recommends an appropriate level of coverage.